 The possibilities are infinite but the materials used have to respect the place itself.

 Loft-style decoration is mainly based on industrial design, an underlying trend that emerged at the same moment.
 Concrete and steel predominate with regard to furniture, as they do in architecture.
 Imposing furniture and fittings, sometimes repurposed, form a key leitmotif, as do industrial materials.

 The spirit of large spaces has to be preserved.
 We note very minimalist loft decoration, with an emphasis on silhouettes of industrial inspiration.
 Loft industrial decoration adapts to the vestiges of the space, and the objects are definitely retro.

 This is the case for enamelled pieces, such as old advertising or sign wall plaques, or metal ones, notably kitchen trolley or work surfaces.
 Rapidly loft style diversified into reproductions of industrial furniture, or into more audacious decoration, to meet all expectations.

 How do I combine Loft Design?

 Today, designer furniture easily fits in with loft rooms to give them a fairly trendy look, without denaturing the space with overly contemporary furniture.
-The perfect mix , for example, is a vintage design leather armchair and a coffee table made of solid wood or steel, with very austere lines.
+The perfect mix , for example, is a vintage design club chair and a coffee table made of solid wood or steel, with very austere lines.
 If necessary, you can also add an industrial side table to your living room.

 However, loft furniture is also sought after for apartments which exude a loft setting (brick walls, metal furniture, etc.), in order to add this industrial design look.

 The vintage industrial reproductions selected by PIB play a part in opening the boundaries of loft style.
 Just browse our industrial lighting section to see the features.
 They respect retro lines and old materials, which, combined with the practical side of a new piece of furniture, means they go with nearly all interiors.